forta-network/docs/docs/deploying-app.md

-# Deploying your agent with Forta Explorer
+# Deploying your agent with Forta App

-This page covers how to deploy your agent using [Forta Explorer](https://explorer.forta.network/).
+This page covers how to deploy your agent using [Forta App](https://app.forta.network/).

 ## Pushing your agent image

-Before you head over to Forta Explorer, you will need one piece of information: your agent's image reference.
+Before you head over to Forta App, you will need one piece of information: your agent's image reference.
 You can get the image reference by running the following command (**make sure your Docker is running before proceeding**):

 ```
 npm run push